lizzycoda/GraphMaxShift/README.md

 # Graph Max Shift
-This repository is associated with the paper: Graph Max Shift: A Hill-Climbing Method for Graph Clustering (TO DO: ARXIV LINK)
+This repository is associated with the paper: [Graph Max Shift: A Hill-Climbing Method for Graph Clustering](https://arxiv.org/abs/2411.18794)

 We present a method for the clustering of graph data (graph partitioning).
 Our focus will be random geometric graphs with nodes corresponding to points that are generated iid from a density with sufficient regularity, and edges connecting all pairs $\{y_i, y_j\}$ within a distance $r$.
 The basic question that motivates the present work is the following: